Discreet Abortion Pill Delivery, Anywhere

 FedEx Hold at Location

-FedEx offers a similar service where you can redirect your package to a nearby FedEx Office or participating retail location for pickup.
+FedEx has a similar service — you can redirect your package to a nearby FedEx Office or participating retail location for pickup.

-It depends on what carrier Roxy Clinic uses for your shipment.
-Mention during your consultation that you'd like to pick up your package at a carrier location, and the team can help you figure out the best option.
+Depends on which carrier Roxy uses for your shipment.
+Mention during your consultation that you'd like to pick up at a carrier location, and the team will help you figure out the best option.

 How Long Does Delivery Take?

-Medication from Roxy Clinic typically arrives within 2 to 5 business days after your prescription is approved.
-You'll receive tracking information so you know exactly when to expect it.
+Medication from Roxy typically arrives 2 to 5 business days after your prescription is approved.
+You'll get tracking info so you know exactly when to expect it.

-If timing is urgent, let your provider know during the consultation.
-They can discuss your options based on how far along you are.
+If timing is urgent, tell your provider during the consultation.
+They can talk through your options based on how far along you are.

 Your Delivery Is Private and Protected

-- Plain packaging with no clinic name, no medical labels, and no indication of contents
+- Plain packaging with no clinic name, no medical labels, no hint of what's inside

-- Discreet return address that doesn't reference abortion or reproductive health
+- Discreet return address that doesn't mention abortion or reproductive health

-- HIPAA-protected medical records — your consultation and prescription information is confidential
+- HIPAA-protected medical records — your consultation and prescription info is confidential

-- No one is notified about your care.
-Not your school, not your employer, not your family.
+- Nobody gets notified about your care.
+Not your school, not your job, not your family.

 What About Legal Concerns?

-People throughout the United States are safely accessing medication abortion through licensed telemedicine providers.
-Roxy Clinic serves patients in California, Colorado, Connecticut, Delaware, Illinois, Maine, Maryland, Massachusetts, Minnesota, New Mexico, New York, Oregon, Washington, and Washington, D.C.
+People all over the US are safely accessing medication abortion through licensed telemedicine providers.
+Roxy serves patients in California, Colorado, Connecticut, Delaware, Illinois, Maine, Maryland, Massachusetts, Minnesota, New Mexico, New York, Oregon, Washington, and Washington, D.C.

 If/When/How Repro Legal Helpline: 844-868-2812